Welcoming and Affirming Environment

 Transforming

-I frequently take time to learn about students and their interests outside of academic contexts with effort to engage with marginalized students.
+I consistently (around daily) take time to learn about students and their interests outside of academic contexts with particular effort to engage marginalized students.

 Selected Rating: None